Bobby Witt Jr. Player Props: Royals vs. Cardinals

 Bobby Witt Jr. At The Plate

-- Witt Jr. is hitting .232 with eight doubles, four triples, nine home runs and 11 walks.
+- Witt Jr. is hitting .232 with eight doubles, four triples, 10 home runs and 11 walks.

-- Witt Jr. has had an RBI in 17 games this season (32.1%), including four multi-RBI outings (7.5%).
+- Witt Jr. has an RBI in 18 of 54 games this year, with multiple RBI in four of them.
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.